ShigekiKarita/kaldi-edit-distance/README.md

 ## TODO

-- check sclite and kaldi's alignment difference (see fjlp-fjlp-cen8-b in test/{result.txt,expect.txt})
+- Corr is different becuase sclite and kaldi's alignment are different (see fjlp-fjlp-cen8-b in test/{result.txt,expect.txt})
-- check sclite S.D. result. it is different from numpy.std